Winter Growing in a 4-Season Greenhouse January 11, 2017 – Posted in: Blog – Tags: Greenhouse

 Controlling humidity in winter greenhouses is a primary part of climate management.
 There are two common ways to achieve proper humidity control in greenhouses.

 One is to increase ventilation, and the other is to increase air movement.
-The best solution is a combination of dehumidifying and ventilation.
+The solution is a combination of dehumidifying and ventilation.

 Winter Greenhouse Dehumidifying and Ventilation